Anhui Province was founded in 1667 and has a proud history of more than 300 years.

 The province abbreviation is "Wan", because there were historically State of Wan, Mount Wan, and Wan River in the province.

-It governs 16 cities, 62 counties, 43 county-level districts and 1,522 townships and sub-district offices.
-By the end of 2018, the total number of registered population in Anhui had reached 70.829 million.
+It governs 16 cities, 9 county-level cities, 52 counties, 44 county-level districts, 259 sub-district offices and 1239 townships.
+By the end of 2019, the total number of registered population in Anhui had reached 71.194 million.

 [Historical Evolution] Anhui is one of the most important cradles of China's pre-historical civilization.
 It has been discovered that even 2.5 million years ago, human beings already inhabited the site in the Inverted V Cave (the shape of the Chinese character of "man") in Fanchang County.
 The Hexian County's Sinanthropus Site of the Paleolithic Age (300,000 or 400,000 years ago) was excavated in the Dragon Pool Cave of Hexian County.
 These excavations have demonstrated that many generations of people have lived in this area since remote antiquity.
 During the Neolithic Age (between 4,000 and 10,000 years ago), Anhui belonged to the cultural domains of Yangshao, Longshan, Qingnianand Veined Chinaware.